#F5F5F5

 What is a JPEG file?

 Joint Photographic Experts Group (JPEG) files are one of the most common ways to store digital photos.
 Many modern cameras use them to shoot and store images.
 JPEGs go through a compression process to significantly reduce the image file size — making them easier to store and load on webpages.
-JPEG images can contain up to 16 million colours.
+JPEG images use lossy compression and can contain up to 16 million colours, making them suitable for rich, detailed photographs.

 Learn more about JPEG files